ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice_sensitivity.rst

    :width:   8cm

    Plot of sensitivity of northern hemisphere sea ice area loss (millions of square kilometres) in the month of September to the annual mean global temperature change (K).
+   Models are shown on the left in blue, and the relationships between pairs of observational datasets are shown on the right in orange.
+   The shading around the position of each observational pair shows the standard error as computed by :func:`scipy.stats.linregress`.

    The dashed black line shows the observational mean, the shaded area denotes one one standard deviation of observational uncertainty, as calculated by Notz et al (2020).
    The dotted grey lines reflect Notz et al estimate of a plausible range incorporating both internal variability and observational uncertainty.